 Many considerations go into the design of a menu.
-Together with menu engineering, we listed some of the key aspects of restaurant menu design that will determine how successful the menu is: from color, photography, language, highlighted items, all should be in line with the brand personality and functioning to promote high ticket and high margin items.
+Together with menu engineering, we listed some of the key aspects of designing a menu that will determine how successful the menu is: from a color scheme, photography, language, highlighted items, fonts, logos, icons, imagery and hierarchy, all should be in line with the brand personality and functioning to promote high ticket and high margin items.

 It’s not an exact science, but there are some rules of thumb and planning considerations.
 One rule of thumb for printed menus which are reused (i.e. in vinyl slip covers, hard bound menu covers, etc) is to produce 1.5 times the number of seats you have (this is cutting it close and conservative).
-In addition to what you need for just normal operations, consider also printing extras over the 1.5x seat count allotment for replacing bad menus (defects, wear/tear, etc), stolen or missing menus (maybe you did something so nice it grows legs and becomes a souvenir), and then also consider providing full menus to local businesses, food writers/media, and local concierges.
+In addition to what you need for just normal operations, consider also printing extras over the 1.5x seat count allotment for replacing bad menus (defects, wear/tear, etc), stolen or missing menus (maybe you did something so nice it grows legs and becomes a souvenir), and then also consider providing full menus and brochures or any company material to stand out to local businesses, food writers/media, and local concierges.

 In addition to those uses, also consider a less expensive version that is intended to be taken away such as putting in the bag with all to-go orders, in takeout bags, deliveries, and at local events, you may participate in.
 It is often much more economical to print/pro- duce too many than to have to go back for a second-run printing or order replacements at a higher price per unit.